jakubTro26/bitrends_new/wp-content/plugins/wp-cerber/readme.txt

 No, you don't.
 It is optional.

+= Is WP Cerber Security compatible with other security plugins like WordFence, iThemes Security, Sucuri, NinjaFirewall, All In One WP Security & Firewall, BulletProof Security? =

+The plugin has been tested with WordFence and no issues have been noticed.
+Other plugins also should be compatible.

 = Can I use this plugin on the WP Engine hosting? =

 Yes!
 WP Cerber Security is not on the list of disallowed plugins.